 Magento Open Source edition (formerly Community Edition — CE) is a free self-hosted version of the platform with basic ecommerce features.
 It is oftentimes associated with SMBs for its affordable, easy-to-scale nature, although many enterprises successfully run on this edition too.
 For instance, one of our clients — a famous American activewear retailer Carbon38 — started out on Magento Open Source and developed many customised solutions on top of it.

-Magento 2 Commerce (formerly Enterprise Edition — EE) is an exclusive paid version of Magento with premium features aiming at larger organizations and enterprises.
+Magento 2 Commerce (formerly Enterprise Edition — EE) is the platform for the enterprise-level stores.
+It is an exclusive paid version of Magento with premium features aiming at larger organizations and enterprises.
 In comparison with Magento Open Source, Magento Commerce has a number of native features that justify its $24,000 per year fee and add a lot of value for retailers (like page builder, B2B functionality, 24/7 email support, etc).
 For this reason, retailers continue using this edition even after Magento migration, which was the case with our fashion client Roller Rabbit.

 There are some key differences between Magento Open Source and Commerce, which are not limited only to license costs.
 Here we analyze the main features of Magento 2 Commerce vs Open Source based on their functionalities.